SiliconLabs/platform_applications/README.md

   </tr>
 </table>

-# Silicon Labs MCU Series 1 Examples #
+# Silicon Labs Platform Application Examples #

-This repo contains example projects that demonstrate the peripherals of Silicon Labs EFM32 and EFR32 series one parts.
+This repo contains example projects that demonstrate various applicaitons using the peripherals of Silicon Labs EFM32 and EFR32 parts.

 ## Examples ##